Treaty of the Danish West Indies: Background

-1915–16 negotiations
+Opening of 1915–16 negotiations

-D. Hamilton Jackson, a labor union leader and social activist in the islands, visited Denmark in May 1915.
+D. Hamilton Jackson, a labour union leader and social activist in the islands, visited Denmark in May 1915.
 He spoke to Danish leaders about the growing social desperation on the islands and the need to enter the customs territory of the United States for economic survival.
-After his visit, a majority of the Folketing was convinced that the Danish supremacy of the islands had to end.
-World War I had created a new situation: the relations between Germany and the United States were becoming worse as a consequence of Germany's unrestricted submarine warfare, and the Americans were concerned that after an invasion of Denmark Germany might take control of the islands.
+After his visit, a majority of the Folketinget was convinced that the Danish supremacy of the islands had to end.
+World War I had created a new situation: the relations between Germany and the United States were becoming worse as a consequence of Germany's unrestricted submarine warfare, and the Americans were concerned that, after an invasion of Denmark, Germany might take control of the islands.
 This would be unacceptable to the Americans as stated in the Monroe Doctrine.

-The Danish government was convinced that the islands had to be sold for the sake of both the residents and Danish security, and that a transfer would have to be realized before the United States entered the war, so that the transfer would not become a violation of Danish neutrality.
-During May 1915, Foreign Minister of Denmark Erik Scavenius contacted the American government with the message that he believed that the islands ought to be sold to the United States and that although he would not make an official proposal, "if the United States gave any encouragement to the consideration of the possibility of such a sale, it might be possible."
+The Danish government was convinced that the islands had to be sold for the sake of both the residents and Danish security, and that a transfer would have to be realised before the United States entered the war, so that the transfer would not become a violation of Danish neutrality.
+During May 1915, Erik Scavenius, the Foreign Minister of Denmark, contacted the U.S. government with the message that he believed that the islands ought to be sold to the United States and that although he would not make an official proposal, "if the United States gave any encouragement to the consideration of the possibility of such a sale, it might be possible."

+After the sinking of the Lusitania in 1915, the naval security of the United States became a priority.
+The acquisition of the islands was discussed by outgoing Secretary of State William Jennings Bryan, President Woodrow Wilson, and then-Secretary ad interim Robert Lansing.
+In August 1915, the American minister at Copenhagen reported that the Danes would favor a sale if the US would not "propose pecuniary terms which would lead to haggling," a cause of the failure of the 1902 negotiations.

-On 29 October 1915, United States Secretary of State Robert Lansing managed to reopen the negotiations.
+On 29 October 1915, Robert Lansing, now the United States Secretary of State, managed to reopen the negotiations, although the Danes claimed reluctance on the basis that their commercial interests in the region had been rendered more valuable by the recent construction of the Panama Canal.
 The negotiations, which lasted until August 1916, were kept absolutely secret in order to maintain Danish neutrality.
-Although rumors of the future sale did leak to the press, they were denied categorically by both Scavenius and Minister of Finance Edvard Brandes.
+Although rumours of the future sale did leak to the press, they were denied categorically by both Scavenius and Edvard Brandes, the Minister of Finance.
 Archive materials show that, during these talks, Lansing implied that if an agreement on the sale of the islands was not reached, the U.S. military might occupy the islands to prevent their seizure by Germany.